-Shivya Nath is a female adventurer on a mission to inspire other young women to travel solo and be independent.
-And that is exactly what she does through her award-winning blog, The Shooting Star.
-In 2013, Nath received the title of ‘Best Travel Blogger’ at the Indian Blogger Awards for sharing her expertise and tips on how to travel like a local and find those off-the-beaten-track destinations.
-As someone who quit the corporate life to become a full-time traveler, Nath’s life story and adventures are inherently fascinating.
+Meet an adventurer on a mission to inspire other young women to travel solo and be independent.
+Shivya Nath achieves this through her trophy-garnering blog, The Shooting Star.
+Sharing her expertise and tips on how to travel like a local has earned her the title of Best Travel Blogger at the Indian Blogger Awards, and she continues to generate interest in off-the-beaten-track destinations.
+It’s always inspiring to learn of someone quitting the corporate life to work as a full-time traveller – and Nath’s life story is absolutely fascinating.

 In 2012, with his MBA in in the bag, Karthik Reddy realised he was ready to leave his comfort zone and get out on the road.
 The passion soon led to the creation of his travel blog, Romancing The Planet, on which he shares travel stories and advice as well as his favourite photos.
 This is a blogger with a major appetite for world cuisines, discovering cultures and meeting people.
 Check out his blog – it’s like having a (new) best friend helping you to gain the confidence to explore pastures fresh.

 Blogging since 2004, Anuradha Goyal loves sharing ideas about her two biggest passions: travelling and reading.
 Her book reviews are listed under AnuReviews, and her travel stories appear on her other blog, Inditales.
 This bold traveller is a mine of practical information about getting around India, shedding light, for instance, on walking tours in some of the major cities.
 Able to recount tales of her international adventures with flair, Goyal is also the author of The Mouse Charmers—Digital Pioneers of India (2014).